SandraCastroPearson/BivRec/cran-comments.md

 Undefined global functions or variables: heat.colors

-This note does not affect program since heat.colors is part of grDevices for base R
+This note does not affect package since heat.colors is part of grDevices for base R.